tipofyzik/Sentiment_Analysis_on_Movie_Reviews/README.md

 **However, for convenience, I used its .csv version (IMBD dataset) published on kaggle**: https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews
 2. SAR14 dataset: https://github.com/daiquocnguyen/SAR14?tab=readme-ov-file

+Overall, there are two types (classes) of review with the following number of samples:
+1. positive: 192,378 reviews
+2. negative: 96,222 reviews

-You can get acquainted with the results on Kaggle: https://www.kaggle.com/code/tipofyzik/sentiment-analysis-of-movie-reviews
+You can download the results on Kaggle: https://www.kaggle.com/code/tipofyzik/sentiment-analysis-of-movie-reviews

 ## 2. Program installation
 ### Requirements